 - Volatility during specific time of the day

-- Correlations with other markets – ETF 😉 ( sector weighting of the S&P 500, what produces the biggest moves, which sectors have the largest impact on the S&P 500)
+- Correlations ( for example sector weighting of the S&P 500, which sectors have the largest impact on the S&P 500)

 - Previous trading day